Discrete field theory: symmetries and conservation laws: Examples

-The \emph{Poynting vector} or \emph{energy flux} $S$ is the function on edges $uv$ of the doubling, $u<v$, given by
+The \emph{Poynting vector} or \emph{energy flux} $S$ is the function on edges $uv$ of the doubling, $\max uv=v$, given by

-The \emph{Lorentz force} $L$ is defined analogously to $S$, only $\delta\phi$ is replaced by $-j/2$ (so $L=S/2$ in our basic model).
-The \emph{magnetic pressure} $P$ (or \emph{momentum flux of the magnetic field towards the edges in the normal direction}) is the function on nonboundary vertices $v$ of the doubling given by the formula
+The \emph{Lorentz force} $L$ is defined analogously to $S$, only $\delta\phi$ is replaced by $-j/2$ (thus $L=S/2$ in our basic model).
+The \emph{magnetic pressure} $P$ (or \emph{momentum flux of the magnetic field towards the edges in the normal direction}) is the function on \gram{non-boundary} vertices $v$ of the doubling given by the formula

 \end{definition}